orlando-code/NREE_persistence_reef_structures_meta_analysis/README.md

-This repository documents the code necessary to run the meta-analysis presented in the 'Persistence of coral reef structures into the 21st Century' paper in Nature Reviews Earth & Environment (202X).
+This repository documents the code necessary to run the meta-analysis presented in '*Persistence of coral reef structures into the 21st Century*' in Nature Reviews Earth & Environment (202X).

 # How to use this repository